addania/coding/src/pages/Tabula_Rasa.md

 ---

-<h2>Docker</h2>
+---

+<h2>Main App: Backend - Docker</h2>

-Docker will run back-end of our application.
+Docker will run backend of our application.
 Docker is a tool that makes it easier to create, deploy & run applications by using containers.
 Containers allow to package up your code with all the required parts (like libraries or other dependencies) and deploy them all as a single package.
 Thanks to that we will make sure that our code will run on any machine regardless of custom settings which can be different from the machine that was originally used to writing or testing the application.
 Docker also acts like a virtual machine, provides performance boost and reduces the size of the app.
 For more info this is a nice [article](https://opensource.com/resources/what-docker) to read.

 Let's now get our hands dirty with installation: